VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 *Exploring further*

-# A Description of the Orders and Reservations Bounded Context
+# A Description of the Orders and Registrations Bounded Context

-The Orders and Reservations Bounded Context was described in some detail in the previous chapter.
+The Orders and Registrations Bounded Context was described in some detail in the previous chapter.
 This chapter describes some changes that the team made in this bounded context during the second stage of their CQRS journey.